-Primary Care for the Youth of New York
+Primary Care for the Youth

 The Youth Access Program of NewYork-Presbyterian's Projects STAY program provides adolescents and young adults with age-specific support from healthcare professionals such as medical providers, social workers, and trained health educators.
 Team members offer outreach, education, and counseling in community settings on various health topics, including sexual and reproductive health.